Daimler Company: Simms sells out to Lawson

 Investor Harry John Lawson had set out to use the British Motor Syndicate to monopolise motor car production in Britain by taking over every patent he could.
 As part of this goal, Lawson approached Simms on 15 October 1895, seeking the right to arrange the public flotation of the proposed new company and to acquire a large shareholding for his British Motor Syndicate.
 Welcomed by Simms, the negotiations proceeded on the basis that this new company should acquire The Daimler Motor Syndicate Limited as a going concern, including the name and patent rights.

 In order that the Daimler licences could be transferred from Simms to the new company, all the former partners would have to agree to the transfer.
 By this time, Gottlieb Daimler and Wilhelm Maybach had withdrawn from Daimler Motoren Gesellschaft's business to concentrate on cars and engines for them.
 Simms offered to pay DMG £17,500 for the transfer and for a licence for Daimler and Maybach's Phénix engine, which DMG did not own.
 Simms therefore insisted that the transfer be on the condition that Daimler and Maybach rejoined DMG.
 This was agreed in November 1895 and the Daimler-Maybach car business re-merged with DMG's.
 Daimler was appointed DMG's General Inspector and Maybach chief Technical Director.
 At the same time Simms became a director of DMG but did not become a director of the London company.
 According to Gustav Vischer, DMG's business manager at the time, Simms getting Daimler to return to DMG was "no mean feat".

 The sale of Daimler Motor Syndicate to Lawson's interests was completed by the end of November 1895.
-The shareholders of the Syndicate had made a profit of two hundred percent (200%) on their original investment.
+The shareholders of the Syndicate had made a profit of two hundred per cent (200%) on their original investment.